dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

   * `keepsyms=1` - this is a companion setting to debug=0x100 that tells the OS to also print the symbols on a kernel panic.
 That can give some more helpful insight as to what's causing the panic itself.
   * `shikigva=40` - this flag is specific to the iGPU.
 It enables a few Shiki settings that do the following \(found [here](https://github.com/acidanthera/WhateverGreen/blob/master/WhateverGreen/kern_shiki.hpp#L35-L74)\):
     * 8 - AddExecutableWhitelist - ensures that processes in the whitelist are patched.
-    * 32 - ReplaceBoardID - replaces board-id used by AppleGVA by a different board-id.
+    * 32 - ReplaceBoardID - replaces board-id used by AppleGVA with a different board-id(iMac14,2).
+Do note that this generally needed for systems running Nvidia GPUs
   * ~~`-xcpm` - attempts to force Ivy CPUs to use XnuCPUPowerManagement~~ Required for systems running 10.11 or older
 * **csr-active-config**: Settings for SIP, generally recommeded to manully change this within Recovery partition with `csrutil` via the recovery partition